Chandelier Solar Light | Hanging Solar Light

 New Solar Light Fixture Made From a Chandelier

 For now, it has the bobeches and the shorter candle tubes.
 But it is totally customizable to the new owner.
-The solar lights could be removed if the new owner would like for it to be a candelabra.
+The solar lights could be removed if the new owner would like to use them as a candelabra.

 Have you bought solar lights lately?
 They have come a long way.
 These will charge in the sun or shade.
 How cool is that!?
 How about wrapping a chandelier with rope and using it as a candelabra?